henesy/blog/content/runez/index.md

 # The Runez Compression Algorithms

-In January of 2020 I set about writing a pair of lossless compression algorithms inspired by a series of conversations over coffee with a good friend.
+In January of 2020 I set about writing a pair of naïve, lossless, compression algorithms inspired by a series of conversations over coffee with a good friend.

-These algorithms are fairly naive, but simple and to that end I will attempt to convey the implementation.
+These algorithms are very naïve, but simple structurally and to that end I will attempt to convey the implementation.

 There are two algorithms, [runez](https://github.com/henesy/runez) and [runez2](https://github.com/henesy/runez2).

-The runez2 algorithm is a strictly superior successor to runez with the primary improvement being that there is no unique character limit, which will be explained later.
+The runez2 algorithm is a strictly superior successor $$^ \dagger$$ to runez with the primary improvement being that there is no unique character limit, which will be explained later.

 The name 'runez' is inspired by the fact that this algorithm attempts to compress utf-8 characters, or, runes.
 The 'z' implies the compression and looks cool ☺.